jordanm3/mlb-strike-predictions/README.md

 Making solid contact with a pitch thrown in Major League Baseball (MLB) is one of the hardest things to do in professional sports.
 - **Problem**: *How can a batter optimize their chance of making solid contact during an at bat?*

 Arguably, one of the most important variables that makes hitting a pitch difficult is not knowing whether the pitch will be thrown within the strike zone (be called a strike) or outside of it (be called a ball).
-Generally, a pitch thrown within the strike zone is easier to hit than one one that is thrown outside the strike zone.
+Typically, a pitch thrown within the strike zone is easier to hit than one that is thrown outside the strike zone.
 - **Goal:** *Predict whether a major league pitch will be a called strike or not in order to recommend whether a batter should swing or take the pitch with less than 2 strikes in the count.*